aminerachyd/multiarch-build-pipeline/terraform-setup-clusters/README.md

 # Multiarch demo Terraform setup

-This Terraform script setups the multiarch demo.
+This Terraform script setups the multiarch pipeline execution inside the clusters.
+After the script you can run multiarch pipelines in the defined namespace (terraform variable) on your application on git.

 ## Pre-requisites: